 - The care you get must be a plan benefit.
 This means that it must be included in the plan's Benefits Chart.
 (The chart is in Chapter 4 of this handbook). - The care must be medically necessary.
 Medically necessary means you need services to prevent, diagnose, or treat your medical condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
-It also means the services, supplies, or drugs meet accepted standards of medical practice. - You must have a network primary care provider (PCP) who has ordered the care or has told you to use another doctor.
+It also means the services, supplies, equipment or drugs meet accepted standards of medical practice. - You must have a network primary care provider (PCP) who has ordered the care or has told you to use another doctor.
 As a plan member, you must choose a network provider to be your PCP. - In most cases, your network PCP must give you approval before you can use someone that is not your PCP or use other providers in the plan's network.
 This is called a referral.
 If you don't get approval, Aetna Better Health Premier Plan may not cover the services.
 You don't need a referral for certain specialists, such as women's health specialists.
-To learn more about referrals, refer to page 44. - You do not need a referral from your PCP for emergency care or urgently needed care or for a woman's health provider.
+To learn more about referrals, refer to page 34. - You do not need a referral from your PCP for emergency care or urgent care or for a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, refer to page 44. - To learn more about choosing a PCP, refer to page 42. - You must get your care from network providers.
+To learn more about this, refer to page 38. - To learn more about choosing a PCP, refer to page 36. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
-Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and find out what emergency or urgently needed care means, refer to Section I, page 47. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+Here are some cases when this rule does not apply: - The plan covers emergency or urgent care from an out-of-network provider.
+To learn more and find out what emergency or urgent care means, refer to Section I, page 41. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 The out-of-network provider must first get prior authorization from Aetna Better Health Premier Plan.
 In this situation, we will cover the care as if you got it from a network provider.
-To learn about getting approval for an out-of-network provider, refer to Section D, page 42.
+To learn about getting approval for an out-ofnetwork provider, refer to Section D, page 36.

-- The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
+- The plan covers kidney dialysis services when you are outside the plan's service area or when your provider for this service is unavailable or inaccessible for a short time.
 You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can keep getting services and using the doctors and other providers you use now for at least 90 days from your enrollment start date.
-If you get services through the Habilitation Supports Waiver or the Specialty Services and Supports Program through the Prepaid Inpatient Health Plan (PIHP), you will be able to get services and use the doctors and providers you use now for up to 180 days from your enrollment start date.
+The Habilitation Supports Waiver or Specialty Services and Supports Program services provided by the Prepaid Inpatient Health Plan (PIHP) that you may currently be receiving will not change due to your enrollment in Aetna Better Health Premier Plan.
+For all other services, you will be able to continue seeing the doctors and providers you use now for up to 180 days from your enrollment start date.
 Your Care Coordinator will work with you to choose new providers and arrange services within this time period.
 Call Aetna Better Health Premier Plan for information about nursing home services.